Meningitis in Cats: Signs, Causes, Treatments

 Cat Meningitis Treatment Options

-The treatment for meningitis in cats depends on the cause.
-Whether antibiotics, antivirals, antifungals, or antiparasitics are required is based on the results of the CSF analysis.
 The success of treatment depends on the cause and how quickly treatment is initiated.
 It can vary widely.
 Some cats return to normal with treatment, while other cats get no relief from treatment or may even worsen.

-Auto-immune and idiopathic forms of meningitis are treated with steroid medication.
-All forms of meningitis in cats require supportive care: fluids, feeding assistance, and pain control to give the specific medication time to take effect.
+All forms of feline meningitis require supportive care: fluids, feeding assistance, and pain control to give the specific medication time to take effect.
 Sometimes these cats can be treated at home, but most cats with meningitis require at least some amount of hospitalization until their symptoms can be managed.

-Prognosis for Cats With Meningitis
+Prognosis for Cats with Meningitis

-Immune-mediated, tick-borne, and protozoal forms of meningitis have the best likelihood of a positive outcome, although overall the prognosis for any type of meningitis in cats is still guarded.
+Immune-mediated, tick-borne, and protozoal forms of meningitis have the best likelihood of a positive outcome, although overall the prognosis for any type of meningitis is still guarded.
 The other forms of meningitis, such as bacterial, fungal, and viral, carry a poor prognosis.
 Getting your cat into the vet at the first sign of a problem can go a long way to helping them get better.

 Cost to Treat Meningitis in Cats

-The cost to diagnose and treat meningitis in cats varies but it is a significant financial investment due to the cost of diagnostic testing and hospitalization.
+The cost to diagnose and treat cat meningitis varies but it is a significant financial investment due to the cost of diagnostic testing and hospitalization.
 An MRI and CSF analysis can cost $3,000-$6,000.
 Hospitalization is in the range of $1,000-$3,000 per day.
 Some cats may only require a few days while other cats may require weeks in the hospital in order to adequately manage their pain.

 How to Prevent Meningitis in Cats